RMS Rhone Wreck Diving BVI

 You can still see the anchor on the outskirts of Great Harbor, along with bottles and china encrusted into the coral, from when the Rhone was throwing many things overboard to try and lighten her.

-Now the Rhone was without its main anchor.
+Now, the Rhone needed its main anchor.

 Her option was to run to the comparative safety of the open sea.
-The quickest way to the sea was out by Black Rock in between Salt and Dead Chest.
+The quickest way to the sea was out by Black Rock between Salt and Dead Chest.

-As she was struggling to get out to open sea, a spar fell from the topmast and killed the first officer.
+As she was struggling to get out to the open sea, a spar fell from the topmast and killed the first officer.
 His body was found on Salt Island the next day.

 Where did the RMS Rhone Sink?

-Were there any survivors RMS Rhone Wreck Diving BVI
+Were there any survivors RMS Rhone ?

 The residents of Salt Island helped rescue who they could.
-The queen, in gratitude to them, gave the island in perpetuity, to the residents and their heirs.
+The queen, in gratitude to them, gave the island in perpetuity to the residents and their heirs.
 They pay rent to her of one bag of salt per year.
 The governor takes the bag of salt back every year on his vacation in May.

-Prop of the RMS Rhone sitting against Black Rock Point
+Prop of the RMS Rhone sitting against Black Point Rock

-Salvaging the RMS Rhone Wreck Diving BVI
+Salvaging the RMS Rhone

-Before being established as a marine park, local diver Bert Kilbride salvaged quite a bit of china, both on the wreck and from where she anchored in Great Harbor.
+Before being established as a marine park, local diver Bert Kilbride salvaged quite a bit of China, both on the wreck and from where she anchored in Great Harbor.

 What is the RMS Rhone Wreck Diving BVI like today?